zkotti/fun-in-lockdown/guide.md

 <img align="left" width="40" height="40" src="media/icons/drinking-games.png">

 ## <a name="drinking-games"></a>Drinking Games
-Drinking games offer the oppurtinity to come closer with your friends and have a a great time **(Drink responsibly).**
+Drinking games offer the opportunity to come closer with your friends and have a a great time **(Drink responsibly).**
 * **Flip cup:** This is a team game, where two opposing groups stand on opposite sides of a table or counter, with a full cup in front of each player.
 The games begin, and the first players in line race to down their drinks, and then place their empty cups upside down on the edge of the surface.
 They then have to successfully flip their cups the right way up – not so easy once you've had a few – at which point the next player in line has to do the same.
 It's a relay, so the first team to get to the end wins!\
 *What you need: Large plastic cups(can also be used for [beerpong](#beerpong))*
 * **Drunk Jenga:** Buy a jenga set (there are loads of cheap ones on [Amazon](https://www.amazon.com/Jenga-A2120EU4-Classic-Game/dp/B00ABA0ZOA?ref_=ast_sto_dp&th=1&psc=1)), and write a different rule on the top of each wooden block.
-Things like 'drink two fingers of your drink'or 'have a shot'.
+Things like 'drink two fingers of your drink 'or 'have a shot'.
 The more you play, the drunker you'll get, and the more clumsy your game will be.\
 *What you need: A jenga set.*
 * **Back to back:** Two people in your group stand back to back, drinks in hand.
 The rest of the group ask them a 'Who's the most likely to....' question, and which ever member thinks they're the most likely to, drinks.
 If one of them drinks, you ask the next question.
 If they both drink, they both have to drink again.
 If neither of them drink, they also both have to drink again.\
 *What you need: Only your drinks.*